kellykryoung/AI_Class/README.md

 Hi, I really hope to be one of the AI developers.

-Let's be drenched in these codes with me! :)
+Let's be drenched in these codes together. :)

 1. Object Detection Study
 2. Image Study